Sisi: The Colorful Life of Empress Elisabeth of Austria

 Birth and Childhood

 Duchess Elisabeth Amalie Eugenie was born on Christmas Eve of 1837 in Munich, Bavaria, the fourth child of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria, King Ludwig’s half-sister.
 Sisi lived in a rather peculiar household; Duke Maximilian himself was peculiar—he preferred the Bavarian countryside and loved circuses rather than performing his royal duties.
-The family lived at Possenhofen Castle, far from the protocols of court.
+The family lived at Possenhofen Castle, far from the protocols of court life.
 This unrestrained and free environment upon which Sisi was accustomed to would be the basis for her constant search for liberty for the rest of her life.

 |Archduchess Sophie of Austria, Franz Josef's mother and Sisi's aunt.|